Is Klonopin an Opioid?

 As stated above, Klonopin withdrawal can potentially be fatal.
-The person addicted must seek professional medical help; medically-supervised detox is the safest way to detox off of it.
+Therefore, the person addicted must seek professional medical help; medically-supervised detox is the safest way.
 During detox, patients are monitored closely and given various prescribed medications to reduce symptoms and maximize comfort.

 Get the Help You Need for Klonopin Addiction

 If you or someone you love has an addiction to Klonopin and needs help, talk to an Absolute Awakenings treatment specialist today.
 Let Absolute Awakenings guide you to a lasting recovery.
 Start healing today through our evidence-based addiction treatment programs.
 We are available around the clock to explain the recovery process.
 Whether for yourself or a loved one, it’s never too late to make the right decision and enter a treatment program for opioid or benzodiazepine dependency.

 - Klonopin Uses, Dosage, Side Effects & Warnings.
 Drugs.com.
 Accessed January 18, 2023. https://www.drugs.com/klonopin.html

 - Abuse NI on D. Benzodiazepines and Opioids.
 National Institute on Drug Abuse.
 Published November 7, 2022.
 Accessed January 18, 2023. https://nida.nih.gov/research-topics/opioids/benzodiazepines-opioids

 - Cohen B, Ruth LJ, Preuss CV.
 Opioid Analgesics.
 In: StatPearls.
 StatPearls Publishing; 2022.
 Accessed January 18, 2023. http://www.ncbi.nlm.nih.gov/books/NBK459161/